 - Size – although duvets come in set sizes, many people prefer to order theirs one size bigger to have a little more hanging over the edges – great if you are tall or sleep with a duvet hogger!

-Now armed with this information, we wish you the best of luck choosing the perfect duvet and staying warm (and breathable) this winter!
+Now armed with this information, we wish you the best of luck choosing the perfect duvet and staying warm (and breathable) in 2020!